Home Education (UK)

 I’m a wife and mum of two teenage daughters in North Yorkshire.
 My husband has spent over 40 years teaching personal safety and physical intervention skills.
 In 1995 he founded a specialist training company in preventing and managing work related violence and continues to develop and provide training solutions internationally.
 I joined in 1998 as a physical skills trainer and then became office manager, leaving to start our family in 2009.

 Both our children attended Playgroup and State funded Primary School (as did my husband and I) without incident until March 2020.
 I was able to have some involvement in their early education by volunteering with reading, cooking, school fundraising events, trips etc. However by 2022 it became apparent that School(s) were unfit for purpose.
-Basic safeguarding and the standard of education were both well below what we considered a ‘suitable education’.
+Basic safeguarding and the standard of education are now well below what I would consider a ‘suitable education’.

 Prior to Lockdown my husband and I had never considered Home Education.
 We didn’t know anybody who had been Home Educated and thought precisely what we had been told to think e.g. ‘Home Schooling is for weirdos’.
 Thankfully we’ve had our eyes well and truly opened and we don’t think that anymore!